nine7nine/Xenomai-Archlinux/README.md

 NOTE: Do not use linux-xenomai with xenomai-mercury! ~ Instead, you will need to install linux-rt, linux-rt-bfq or you can use my linux-rt_plus package (not found in AUR; https://github.com/nine7nine/linux-rt-plus).
 Basically, any PREEMPT_RT_FULL kernel.

-FINAL NOTE: My packages will conflict with each other, meaning; You either use 'mercury' or 'cobalt', not both.
-Also, I am not likely to provide any support in using Xenomai, as I am just experimenting with it - but had noticed that it isn't apckaged for Archlinux...
-Therefore, I decided to package it and have it available to someone who might stumble upon it! ;-)
+FINAL NOTE: My packages will conflict with each other, meaning; You either use 'mercury' or 'cobalt'.
+This can be worked around, but currently Xenomai userspace will conflict, this could be avoided by changing the installation paths in order to allow them to co-exist, but my packages don't work that way.